-A BEGINNER'S GUIDE TO PLANNING, PICKING RUNNING GEARS, TREATING INJURIES, AND TRACKING PROGRESS
+A BEGINNER'S GUIDE TO RUNNING: PICKING RUNNING GEARS, TREATING INJURIES, AND TRACKING PROGRESS

 It’s great to see that you’ve taken an interest in running as a form of exercising.
-Don’t take it as a simple sport, though.
-Running isn’t just running in a park till you sweat and run out of breath.
+Watch out though, running isn’t just running in a park till you sweat and run out of breath.
 It also isn’t an open dress code to choose the first clothes and shoes you see in your closet.
-You’ve got to take it seriously to make your workout efficient for your body.
-If you want to run the right way, then follow our beginner’s guide to running: plan your runs and meals, pick the right gears to wear, take care of your injuries, and keep track of your progress.
+Follow our beginner’s guide to make your running journey as efficient as possible: plan your runs and meals, pick the right gears to wear, take care of your injuries, and keep track of your progress.

 1. why are you running?

-Before we dig deep into this page, we have a question to ask you: Why are you running?
+Before we dig deep into your running routine, we have a question to ask you: Why are you running?

 The reason you’re running will determine how you want to train.
 There are several ways to train, and each training serves a different purpose.
 If you already know your purpose, then skip to Point 2.
 If you’re stumped, then read on.
 Actually, continue reading even if you know why you’re running.
 You might revisit or add more to your answer(s).

 There might be around 1 billion answers to the question we asked you above.
 Here are some common answers.